Types of cloud computing

 What's the same?

-The differences between public clouds, private clouds, and hybrid clouds were once easily defined by location and ownership.
+The differences between public clouds, private clouds, hybrid clouds, and multiclouds were once easily defined by location and ownership.
 But it’s just not that simple anymore.
 So while we compare the differences below, there are plenty of caveats.

 All clouds become public clouds when the environments are partitioned and redistributed to multiple tenants.
 Fee structures aren't necessary characteristics of public clouds anymore, since some cloud providers (like the Massachusettes Open Cloud) allow tenants to use their clouds for free.
-The bare-metal IT infrastructure used by public cloud providers can also be abstracted and sold as Infrastructure-as-a-Service (IaaS), or it can be developed into a platform sold as a Platform-as-a-Service (PaaS).
+The bare-metal IT infrastructure used by public cloud providers can also be abstracted and sold as IaaS, or it can be developed into a cloud platform sold as PaaS.

-Private clouds are loosely defined as cloud environments solely dedicated to a single end user, where the environment usually runs behind that user’s firewall.
+Private clouds are loosely defined as cloud environments solely dedicated to a single end user or group, where the environment usually runs behind that user or group's firewall.
 All clouds become private clouds when the underlying IT infrastructure is dedicated to a single customer with completely isolated access.

 But private clouds no longer have to be sourced from on-prem IT infrastructure.
 Organizations are now building private clouds on rented, vendor-owned data centers located off-premises, which makes any location and ownership rules obsolete.
 This has also led to a number of private cloud subtypes, including: